geonetwork/core-geonetwork/docs/manual/docs/administrator-guide/managing-users-and-groups/authentication-mode.md

 The token is validated in three major ways:

 1. The bearer token will be used to access the `fo` ("token validation") endpoint specified in the OIDC configuration.
 This means the IDP validates the token (at the very least its signature and expiry).
 2. The bearer token (JWT) will be checked that the audience for it is the same as our configurated OIDC configuration.
 This will ensure that someone isn't getting a token from a different service and attempting to use it here.
-See [AudienceAccessTokenValidator.java]{.title-ref}
+See ``AudienceAccessTokenValidator.java``
 3. The bearer token (JWT) will be checked that the subject of the JWT and the `fo` (returned from the IDP) are the same.
 This shouldnt be a problem in our use-case, but the OAUTH2 specification recommends this check.
-See [SubjectAccessTokenValidator.java]{.title-ref}
+See ``SubjectAccessTokenValidator.java``

-#### Configuration {#Bearer Token Configuration}
+#### Configuration {#bearer_token_configuration}

 Configure OIDC as above - ensure this is working.